lorenzodb1/fbrefdata/docs/reference/base.rst

 :class:`BaseSeleniumReader` is a wrapper around the `selenium` library and is used by scrapers that require JavaScript to be executed.

-.. autoclass:: soccerdata._common.BaseRequestsReader
+.. autoclass:: fbrefdata._common.BaseRequestsReader
    :inherited-members:
    :members:

-.. autoclass:: soccerdata._common.BaseSeleniumReader
+.. autoclass:: fbrefdata._common.BaseSeleniumReader
    :inherited-members:
    :members: